 2.3) Service by Publication or Posting – You may either use Publication or Posting in case you are unable to locate your spouse.
 You will have to demonstrate to the judge that you tried very hard to locate you wife.

 Now that you have given your spouse a Legal Notice, it is time to wait.
-You will be required to wait at least 60 days before divorce can be finalized.
+You will be required to wait at least 60 days before the divorce can be finalized.
 The 60 day period starts from the time the Original Petition for Divorce is stamped.
 In other words, the shortest time it will take to finalize a divorced in Texas is 61 days.
-In case of domestic violence, there could be exception to the 60 day rule.
+In case of domestic violence, there could be an exception to the 60-day rule.

 Additional Waiting Period Considerations:

-10 days waiting period – If you spouse was served with legal notice by an official process server, the process server gives you completed return of service which will need to be on file with the District Clerk’s for 10 days.
+10 days waiting period – If your spouse was served with a legal notice by an official process server, the process server gives you completed return of service which will need to be on file with the District Clerks for 10 days.

 Note: Your spouse can file an answer any time before finalizing the divorce.